Kiffhost/exalted-scripture-understanding/Charms/Martial Arts/Toad Style/Secret of the Immortal Toad.md

 ## Special activation rules
 The stylist can use this Charm reflexively when she enters [[Toad Form]].
 ## Mastery
-Once per scene, the stylist can negate all decisive damage from a single source, even [[uncountable damage]].
+Once per scene, the stylist can negate all decisive damage from a single source, even [[Uncountable Damage]].
 She must declare this defense before the attack is rolled.
 Doing so ends this Charm.
 ## Terrestrial
 The base difficulty of the [[Perception]] roll and gambit to exploit the defense’s weakness are only (stylist’s [[Stamina]]).